DennisD2/hp4952hacks/analysis.md

 # Analysis of HP4952A code

+This is work in progress.
+Not much is yet known.

 ### Application startup
 Application file bytes uploaded by remore feature (and I suppose, also by loading it from disk), are put to RAM address 0xa0000.
 This seems standard behaviour of HP4952A.